Hungarian phrases | Most common phrases for everyday life

 Great, I’m from Madrid too.
 Szuper, én is Madridból jöttem. /ˈsupɛr ˈeːn iʃ ˈmɒdridboːl ˈjøtːɛm/

-Where do you live?
-Hol laksz? /ˈhol ˈlɒks/
+Where do you live? in Hungarian Hol laksz? /ˈhol ˈlɒks/

 I live in Berlin.
 Berlinben lakom. /ˈbɛrlinbɛn ˈlɒkom/